 A section will be considered closed if it is fully complete within the dimensioned boundary to which it is referenced, if it is not it will be considered open.

 1.24 Engine:

-The internal combustion engine including ancillaries and actuator systems necessary for its proper function.
+The internal combustion engine including ancillaries, sensors, actuators and control systems necessary for its proper function.

 1.25 Power Unit: